Ecodev/graphql-upload/README.md

 framework supporting PSR-15.
 For specific configuration instructions, refer to your framework documentation.

-If your framework does not support PSR-15 middlewares, you will probably need some kind of bridge.
+If your framework does not support PSR-15 middleware, you will probably need some kind of bridge.
 Again, refer to your framework for specific instructions.
 Or else, you could use the direct usage below for manual integration.